davmac314/dasynq/doc/USAGE.md

 You cannot generally add two watchers for the same identity (file descriptor, signal, child process).
-(Exception: when using kqueue backend, you can add one fd read watcher and one fd write watche; however, it's better to use a `BidiFdWatcher` to abstract away platform differences).
+(Exception: when using kqueue backend, you can add one fd read watcher and one fd write watcher; however, it's better to use a `BidiFdWatcher` to abstract away platform differences).

 You should remove the watcher(s) for a file descriptor *before* you close the file descriptor, and especially before adding a new watcher for the same file descriptor number (due to having opened in the meantime another file/pipe/socket which was assigned the same fd).
 (This might not cause an issue with the current design/backends, but might be a problem in the future).

+The event loop may not function correctly after a fork() operation (including a call to ChildProcWatcher::fork).

+The implementation may use SIGCHLD to detect child process termination.
+Therefore you should not try to watch SIGCHLD independently.

 Creating two event loop instances in a single application is not likely to work well, or at all.
 (This limitation may be lifted in a future release).